-Nationwide surprise at TU/e’s failure to emulate women’s quota
+Nationwide surprise at failure to emulate TU/e’s women’s quota

 Tu/e